RonaldoDiniz/Magento-create-category-code/README.md

 # Magento-create-category-code
-Cria categorias em loge via codigo
+Cria categorias em loja via codigo

 Informe a categoria raiz do seu menu e as categorias a serem incluidas